LedgerHQ/ragger/doc/tutorial_screen.rst

 Moreover, these pixel positions are not guaranteed to last.
-If the SDK chooses to change some button position, or if higher-level graphic objects (such as ``Pages`` or ``UseCase``) changes the position (nothing prevents them to move the "quit" button to the top left), all this code becomes deprecated.
+If the SDK chooses to change some button position, or if higher-level graphic objects (such as ``Pages`` or ``UseCase``) changes the position - nothing prevents them to move the "info" button to the top left -, all this code becomes deprecated.

-That's why ``Ragger`` mimics the Stax SDK graphics library and provides :term:`Layout` and :term:`Use Case` (:term:`Page` will also come soon) classes that keep track of every interactive screen elements and expose meaningful method to interact with them.
+That's why ``Ragger`` mimics the Stax SDK graphics library and provides :term:`Layout` and :term:`Use Case` (:term:`Page` will also come soon) classes that keep track of every interactive screen elements and expose meaningful methods to interact with them.

 Layouts
 '''''''

-``Ragger``'s :py:class:`Layouts <ragger.firmware.stax.layout._Layout>` and
+``Ragger``'s :mod:`Layouts <ragger.firmware.stax.layouts>` and
-:py:class:`UseCases <ragger.firmware.stax.use_case._UseCase>` allows to
-quickly describe an application screens and its attached behavior in a purely declarative way, thanks to the
+:mod:`UseCases <ragger.firmware.stax.use_cases>` allows to quickly describe an application screens and its attached behavior in a purely declarative way, thanks to the :class:`MetaScreen <ragger.firmware.stax.screen.MetaScreen>` metaclass.
-:py:class:`MetaScreen <ragger.firmware.stax.screen.MetaScreen>` metaclass.
 For instance, with the previously described application:

 .. code-block:: python
    :linenos:

-   from ragger.firmware.stax.screen import MetaScreen from ragger.firmware.stax.layouts import ExitFooter, ExitHeader, InfoFooter
+   from ragger.firmware.stax.screen import MetaScreen from ragger.firmware.stax.layouts import CancelFooter, ExitFooter, InfoHeader

    class RecoveryAppScreen(metaclass=MetaScreen)
-       layout_quit = ExitHeader
+       layout_quit = ExitFooter
-       layout_go_to_info_page = InfoFooter
+       layout_go_to_info_page = InfoHeader
-       layout_return_to_welcome_page = ExitFooter
+       layout_return_to_welcome_page = CancelFooter

 The metaclass will automatically detect all variables starting with ``layout_`` and create related attributes when the ``RecoveryAppScreen`` will be